2018 Little Village fire: Aftermath

-Many criticized Illinois' the Department of Children and Family Services as they were previously alerted for the building's hazardous state.
+Many criticized the Illinois Department of Children and Family Services as they were previously alerted for the building's hazardous state.
 In a statement, the department said it tried to prevent neglect when investigating struggling families.
 In months before the fire, there were 21 complaints against a mother of one of the victims, with one complaint being verified in 2015.
 The mother was cited for endangerment after one of her daughters committed a crime with an infant relative.

 A memorial service for six of the children was held on September 1 at Our Lady of Tepeyac Church.

 The Chicago Fire Department handed out smoke detectors to the neighborhood while raising awareness of using the devices to prevent deadly fires.

 Mayor Rahm Emanuel in a statement regarding the fire said: "Our thoughts go out to not only the families of those who perished but to members of the department who pushed as hard as possible to reverse the deadly fate of the eight who are now gone".